Last login: Mon Apr 13 16:41:12 on ttys002

 how this shows up in my work

-· TypeScript strict mode and Zod schemas at every boundary
+· Type-driven development with TypeScript strict mode, Effect schemas, and Effect layers at every boundary

 use 'next' or 'prev' to paginate.